• Skip to main content

 New Federal Rules Will Help Trucking Companies Hire Safe Drivers

-November 6, 2019 by Danylo Terleckyj Leave a Comment
+November 6, 2019 by Levinson and Stefani Leave a Comment

 The Federal government has adopted new policies aimed at taking unqualified truck drivers off the road.
 Registration is now open for the Drug and Alcohol Clearinghouse, a new substance abuse screening system for truckers that is scheduled to be operational early in 2020 .
 The Clearinghouse is a database that will keep track of drivers who have violated drug and alcohol policies in order to stop them from operating commercial vehicles.
 The Federal Motor Carrier Safety Administration anticipates that the implementation of this database will substantially reduce motor vehicle crashes involving heavy trucks.